Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification: Introduction

 \section{Introduction}

-How can we trust machine learning models when the stakes are too high, when the price of failure is prohibitive or even life-threatening?
-To be able to do so, these models need to provide robustness guarantees.
-Guarantees that a slight change in the input will not lead to unreasonable fluctuations in the output.
+Neural networks are being applied in critical systems and high-consequence decision-making settings, e.g., power systems \cite{ARPAe} and autonomous driving \cite{bunel2018unified}.
+How can we trust these models when the stakes are too high, when the price of failure is prohibitive or even life-threatening?
+To justify trust, these models need to provide robustness guarantees.
+For example, in the context of power grid applications, a guarantee that a slight change in input (power system state) will not lead to unreasonable fluctuations in output (control actions predicted by the network).
 Mathematical optimization can provide such guarantees.
-While local optimization methods are acceptable for training these models, global optimality, i.e., a formal certificate that no better solution exists, is needed to provide robustness guarantees.
-Only recently, interest in providing verifiable properties for neural networks using global methods such as mixed-integer programming started gaining attraction~\cite{gowaldual,dvijotham2020efficient,dathathri2020enabling}.
-These properties rely on bounds computed using convex relaxations of the feasible region, a building block in global optimization.
-Such guarantees become all the more important when considering critical systems with high-consequence decision-making settings (e.g., autonomous driving \cite{bunel2018unified} or security-constrained power systems \cite{ARPAe}).
-Unfortunately, global optimization methods come with a hefty computational price tag, and using off-the-shelve solvers is not a viable approach.
+While local optimization methods are acceptable for training these models, global optimality---i.e., a formal certificate that no better solution exists---is needed to provide robustness guarantees.
+There has been significant recent interest in providing verifiable properties for neural networks using global methods such as mixed-integer programming (MIP) \cite{gowaldual,dvijotham2020efficient,dathathri2020enabling}.
+MIP solvers are appealing because they can, in principle, perform \emph{complete} verification for many network architectures.
+Unfortunately, global optimization methods come with a hefty computational price tag, and using off-the-shelve solvers is not a scalable approach.